 Third Party Websites and Services

-Busy Things may, from time to time, employ the services of other parties for dealing with payment processing and delivery of purchased items.
+Busy Things may, from time to time, employ the services of other parties for dealing with payment processing, delivery of purchased items, data cleansing and sending emails.
 The providers of such services do have access to certain personal data provided by users of the website.

 Any personal data used by such parties is used only to the extent required by them to perform the service that Busy Things requests.
 Any use for other purposes is strictly prohibited.
 Furthermore, any personal data that is processed by third parties shall be processed within the terms of this policy and in accordance with the GDPR.